polm/node-migemo/README.md

 This is a re-implementation of [migemo](http://0xcc.net/migemo/) in NodeJS.
 Migemo is a tool for generating regular expressions for Japanese based on romaji input.

+There are a few differences from most other migemos:

+- The dictionary is based on Edict2, not SKK
+- kana conversion is pessimistic ("pand" -> "パン", not "パン[ダヂヅデド]")

 # License

 The code I have written is released under the WTFPL, do as you like. **However, please note the dictionary file is based on edict2 and subject to its terms.** I understand this as basically CC-BY-SA-3.0, but please see [here](http://www.edrdg.org/jmdict/edict.html).